alexgf0/rag/README.md

  failed to resolve source metadata for docker.io/library/node:18-alpine: error getting credentials - err: exec: "docker-credential-desktop": executable file not found in $PATH, out:
 ...
 ```
-you may want to edit the file `~/.docker/config.json` to remove the `"credStore' attribute` completely from the file.
+you may want to edit the file `~/.docker/config.json` to remove the `"credStore"` attribute from the file.